-VIDEO: Now, I'd just like to start by asking why is your focus on the Murdoch media empire?
+VIDEO: Now I'd just like to start by saying why'd you focus on the Murdoch Media?

 LEONARDO PUGLISI: Without social media I wouldn't have been able to grow as six news has, and the interviews we've gotten with you know, three prime ministers.